Skip to Content

 However, the “Historical Way,” which runs through the interior, is equally wonderful.

-It runs through the Parque Natural do Sudoeste Alentejano e Costa Vicentina, rural towns and villages, cork forest, and valleys.
+It runs through the Parque Natural do Sudoeste Alentejano e Costa Vicentina, rural towns and villages, cork forests, and valleys.

 Both trails are segmented, and the distance between communities where you may spend the night is rarely more than 15 kilometers (thus no need to bring camping gear).